Kingdom of England: Territorial divisions

 Tenure by knight-service was abolished and discharged and the lands covered by such tenures, including once-feudal baronies, were henceforth held by socage (i.e., in exchange for monetary rents).

 The English Fitzwalter Case in 1670 ruled that barony by tenure had been discontinued for many years and any claims to a peerage on such basis, meaning a right to sit in the House of Lords, were not to be revived, nor any right of succession based on them.

 The Statute of Rhuddlan in 1284 followed the conquest of Wales by Edward I of England.
 It assumed the lands held by the Princes of Gwynedd under the title "Prince of Wales" as legally part of the lands of England, and established shire counties on the English model over those areas.
 The Marcher Lords were progressively tied to the English kings by the grants of lands and lordships in England.
-The Council of Wales and the Marches, administered from Ludlow Castle, was initially established in 1472 by Edward IV of England to govern the lands held under the Principality of Wales and the bordering English counties.
-It was abolished in 1689.
-Under the Laws in Wales Acts 1535–1542 introduced under Henry VIII, the jurisdiction of the marcher lords was abolished in 1536.
-The Acts had the effect of annexing Wales to England and creating a single state and legal jurisdiction, commonly referred to as England and Wales.
+The Council of Wales and the Marches, administered from Ludlow Castle, was initially established by Edward IV of England to govern the lands held under the Principality of Wales in 1472.

 At the same time the Council of Wales was created in 1472, a Council of the North was set up for the northern counties of England.
 After falling into disuse, it was re-established in 1537 and abolished in 1641.
 A very short-lived Council of the West also existed for the West Country between 1537 and 1540.

+Taxation

+In the Anglo-Saxon period, the geld or property tax was first levied in response to Danish invasions but later became a regular tax.
+The majority of the king's income derived from the royal demesne and the annual "farm" from each shire (the fixed sum paid by sheriffs for the privilege of administering and profiting from royal lands).
+Kings also made income from judicial fines and regulation of trade.
+People owed the king service in the form of the trinoda necessitas—fyrd service, burh building, and bridge building.

+After the Conquest of 1066, the Normans continued collecting the geld regularly.
+They also introduced new sources of revenue based on concepts of feudalism.
+The king was entitled to collect a feudal aid when his eldest son was knighted, his eldest daughter married, or if the king needed to pay his own ransom.
+The heir to a fief was also required to pay the king a feudal relief before he could take possession of his inheritance.
+The king was also entitled to his vassals military service, but vassals could pay scutage instead.